Dragonmystic707/exalted-reincarnated/docs/System.md

 The Player, through their action, will state what behaviors they are trying to induce or analyze with their action.
-If successful, the Storyteller will need to tell them the closest relevant Intimacy there is to the action –or the decided lack of one.
+If successful, the Storyteller will need to tell them the closest relevant Intimacy there is to the action --or the decided lack of one.

 This may be used in an Encounter to probe for the nature of a Key Issue.